Latvian Prime Minister Krisjanis Karins set to benefit from hardline stance on Ukraine war

 “The Latvian public is kept in the dark about domestic problems e.g., the economic crisis, by using the war in Ukraine as a comparison to show the peace in Latvia,” Petravica says.
 “The ruling parties see themselves as uniquely the ones able to deliver peace and stability in the country.”

-Karlis Bukovskis, Deputy Director of the Latvian Institute of International Affairs and Assistant Professor at Riga Stradins University, told bne IntelliNews that the prime minister and his New Unity are seeing a “significant boost” from the war.
+Karlis Bukovskis, deputy director of the Latvian Institute of International Affairs and Assistant Professor at Riga Stradins University, told bne IntelliNews that the prime minister and his New Unity are seeing a “significant boost” from the war.
 He says, however, that domestic issues, such as record-high inflation and exorbitant energy prices, will be “equally important” to many Latvian voters.

 “Issues regarding economic prosperity are of utmost importance to most Latvian voters, as the public is notably worried about the soaring electricity and heating bills in autumn, as well as the general economic instability,” says Petravica.